CMCC-Foundation/CMCC-Hybrid-EstuaryBoxModel/README.md

 ## Description [[to ToC]](#table-of-contents)

-This project concerning the development of an hybrid model for the estimation of the salt-wedge intrusion length (L<sub>x</sub>) and the salinity concentration in the Po River (Po-Goro-Branch).
+The CMCC-Hybrid-EstuaryBoxModel (CMCC-Hybrid-EBM) is an hybrid model for the estimation of the salt-wedge intrusion length (L<sub>x</sub>) and the salinity concentration in the estuaries.
 The Hybrid-EBM has been implemented by combining the ML-based model with the fully-physics EBM model.
 In particular, the first and the second component of this new model has been obtained replacing the two equations of the fully-physics model by ML algorithms like Random Forest and LSBoost.
+The Po River (Po-Goro-Branch) has been selected as test-case.

 ## Project Structure [[to ToC]](#table-of-contents)